 Heartfelt Hounds mission is to give individuals with disabilities, especially veterans functional independence, improved quality of life and enable them to live in a safe and healthy environment.
 Individuals who have received sight hounds through AGR’s Heartfelt Hounds Program have found the confidence to resume a more normal routine.
 This program also give AGR the ability to place more sighthounds.

-Recently, Kip passed his Canine Good Citizen test and will be matched soon with a recipient!
+Recently, Kip passed his Canine Good Citizen test and has been matched with a recipient!
+Meet our newest team:

 Kip is a lurcher, 7/8 Greyhound and 1/8 Coonhound.
 Lurchers are used in an underground racing and lure coursing operation.
 He is from the American Lurcher Project in Ohio.